mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 # Understanding the compiler

-Let's pause for a bit to learn something more about how the Go compiler works.
+Before diving into the bug, let's pause for a bit to learn something more about how the Go compiler works.

-A compiler is a translator: it converts a piece of code in a language (in our case, Go) to an equivalent piece of code in another language (in our case, assembly code, whose specific instructions depend on the specific architecture we want to run the executable in).
+For anyone who does not know, a compiler is a translator: it converts a piece of code in a language (in our case, Go) to an equivalent piece of code in another language (in our case, assembly code, whose specific instructions depend on the specific architecture we want to run the executable in).
 Hopefully, the meaning of what we wrote in Go (the behavior of our program), is maintained throughout the process of translation.

-## Static Single Assignment

 In the Go compiler, this complex process is divided into phases.
 There are _a lot_ of them, and we will not discuss the structure in this blog post---see [`cmd/compile/README.md`](https://github.com/golang/go/blob/0c93b16d015663a60ac77900ca0dcfab92310790/src/cmd/compile/README.md) for a high-level view of the phases, and take a look directly [at the code](https://github.com/golang/go/blob/0c93b16d015663a60ac77900ca0dcfab92310790/src/cmd/compile/internal/ssa/compile.go#L426-L481) to see the complete list---.
 We will instead focus on one of the last phases, which converts the so-called Static Single Assignment (SSA) form into the final assembly instructions, that depend on the architecture we are compiling for.

+## Static Single Assignment

 SSA is an intermediate generic representation of the code, which makes it easier to apply some optimizations before going too low-level into the architecture-specific instructions.
 SSA is a really interesting topic on its own, so make sure to read [the documentation](https://github.com/golang/go/blob/master/src/cmd/compile/internal/ssa/README.md) and, if you have time, go and see [this 30 minute talk](https://www.youtube.com/watch?v=uTMvKVma5ms), which is a great introduction to the topic.

-For the purpose of this post, we need to know that SSA is a representation of the original code with a simple rule: every value is assigned only once, although it can be used any number of times.
+For the purpose of these posts, we need to know that SSA is a representation of the original code with a simple rule: every value is assigned only once, although it can be used any number of times.
 The syntax of SSA is not particularly interesting, but we need to understand it for being able to follow the rest of the post.

 Let's say we have the following piece of (very absurd) code: